NXT Halloween Havoc (2024)

-The 2024 Halloween Havoc was a professional wrestling event produced by WWE.
-It was the fifth annual Halloween Havoc held for the promotion's developmental brand NXT, and the 17th Halloween Havoc event overall.
-It took place on Sunday, October 27, 2024, at the Giant Center in Hershey, Pennsylvania.
+The 2024 Halloween Havoc was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the fifth annual Halloween Havoc produced by WWE for NXT and the 17th Halloween Havoc event overall.
+It took place on October 27, 2024, at the Giant Center in Hershey, Pennsylvania.
 This was the second NXT Halloween Havoc to be held as a livestreaming event, after 2022, as the 2020, 2021, and 2023 events were held as television specials of NXT, and also returned the event to one night as the 2023 edition was a two-night event.
 It was also the first NXT livestreaming event to solely use the WWE branding.
+This was also the final Halloween Havoc to air on the standalone WWE Network in most international markets due to its content merging under Netflix in January 2025.
+This was the third event to be held in the state of Pennsylvania since the 1992 event.

 Five matches were contested at the event.
 In the main event, Trick Williams defeated Ethan Page in a Spin the Wheel, Make the Deal: Devil's Playground match to retain the NXT Championship.
 In another prominent match, Giulia and Stephanie Vaquer defeated Roxanne Perez and Cora Jade in a tag team match, and in the opening bout, Tony D'Angelo defeated Oba Femi in a Spin the Wheel, Make the Deal: Tables, Ladders, and Scares match to retain the NXT North American Championship.
 This event was notable for the appearance of WWE Hall of Famer Bubba Ray Dudley.

-The event received negative reviews from fans and critics, with heavy criticism geared towards the opening match whilst the Ambulance Match was universally panned, with some labeling the event as one of the worst NXT events of all time.